 Store leftovers in a zipper storage bag and freeze.
 Defrost at room temperature.

 Traditionally, you are supposed to baste the top of each cookie with a beaten egg to create a shiny surface.
 I don't think they look very nice that way, and it causes them to brown on top.
 Plus, once the cookie expands only the center is shiny.
-You can either baste dough with just beaten egg white to prevent browning or omit that step completely (like I did).
+You can either baste the dough with just beaten egg white (not listed above), which will create shine, or omit that step completely (like I did).